Crown jewels: Serbia

+In Middle Ages, since 10th century Serbia had adopted diverse variants of crowns by Serbian Noble Families and Dynasties like Vojislavljević, Vukanović, Nemanjić, Dejanović, Lazarević, Branković and Mrnjavčević.
+The crown's peak was during the Serbian empire, led by Emperor of Serbia Stefan Dusan Nemanjic.

+The Crown jewels design was influenced by Eastern and Western European Art.

 The Karađorđević crown jewels of Serbia were created in 1904 for the coronation of King Peter I. The pieces were made from material that included bronze of Karađorđe's cannon.
 This gesture was symbolic because 1904 was the 100th anniversary of the First Serbian Uprising.
 They were made in Paris by the famous Falise brothers jewellery company.

 Slovenia

 A document known as "The Swabian Mirror" or Schwabenspiegel (c.
 1275) refers to the installation of the dukes of Carantania and in it mentions a crown of sorts called the "Slovenian Hat" (windischer huot).
 This crown was placed on the head of the duke during the enthronement ceremony.
 The crown or hat is described as "a grey Slovenian Hat with a grey cord and four leaves suspended from the brim".
 In 1358 the Habsburg Duke Rudolf IV imparted coats of arms to those provinces without them and ordered the Slovenian Hat to be placed above the arms of the Slovenian March (later called Lower Carniola and now a province of Slovenia).

 A crown called the "ducal hat" of Carniola still exists in Graz.